ind4skylivey/matteria-track/docs/INTEGRATIONS.md

 ### How It Works

-1. When tracking finishes, MateriaTrack scans for commits
+1. When tracking finishes, MatteriaTrack scans for commits
 2. Commits within the tracking window are associated
 3. Commit messages become entry notes
 4. Author and hash are stored for reference